ucsb-cs156/cs156-guide/2-services/heroku/3-deploying-to-heroku.md

+---
+layout: default
-# Deploying Applications to Heroku
+title: "Deploying Applications to Heroku"
+nav_order: 3
+parent: Heroku
+grand_parent: Services
+---

+# {{ page.title }}

 Heroku's robust support for almost all modern tech stacks makes deploying applications to Heroku fairly trivial, but in CMPSC 156, there is a specific structure we use for deploying team and project applications, especially for the legacy code project.
 This document aims to outline these procedures.